pmpk20/WinterPaper/README.md

 - Current issues:
   - The *model.rds* and *unconditionalWTP* are too large for github so do not appear here.
 - I have anonymised all location data where possible.
   - For the full survey data please see: https://data.kent.ac.uk/480/
+- If all the CEoutput isn't here, it is at the above official repo.
+- We did loads of additional analysis which isn't here but ask me for it

 ------------------------------
 ##### Folders: